 Guide and assistance dogs are welcome throughout the Museum.

 Other dogs are welcome but must be kept on a short lead and aren't allowed in the Tea Trolley Cafe and the Trolleyshop.
 Dogs can ride on trolleybuses and motorbuses at the conductor's discretion, provided they are well-behaved and don't cause annoyance to other passengers - dogs aren't allowed on seats though.

 Ramps are provided wherever necessary to give access to buildings, and at road crossing points, but due care should be taken when negotiating road crossing points.
 Many walkways are hard-surfaced, but some (notably the nature trail) are not; there are also considerable areas of grass that may be used for vehicle and other displays: these paths and grassed areas are normally firm but users of wheelchairs or mobility scooters should assess for themselves whether to venture onto them!

-A wheelchair is available in the entrance building should circumstances require its use or for use in an emergency.
+A wheelchair is available in the entrance building should you need one.

-Ramps are provided wherever necessary to give access to buildings, and at road crossing points.
-Many walkways are hard-surfaced, but some (notably the nature trail) are not; there are also considerable areas of grass that may be used for vehicle and other displays.
-Walking distances are not great but people with mobility problems should be aware that distances to walk may be more than they are used to.
+Ramps are provided wherever necessary to give access to buildings and at road crossing points.
+Walking distances are not great but people with mobility problems may find some of the terrain on direct routes unsuitable.
+Many walkways are hard-surfaced, but some (notably the nature trail) are not; there are also large areas of grass that may be used for vehicle and other displays.

 Accessible (disabled person’s) toilet

-A good-sized and properly-equipped accessible (disabled person’s) toilet room is provided.
-For visitors with special needs, the accessible toilet room is fitted with a fully adjustable changing bench.
+A good-sized and properly-equipped disabled person’s toilet room is provided.
+For visitors with special needs, it is fitted with a fully adjustable changing bench.

 Parent and baby room